-Tom is currently serving as a trustee/ director of the van Loben Sels/Rembe Rock Foundation, the Stewart R. Mott Foundation and Cow Hollow Foundation.
-In recent years, he has served as a trustee or director of a variety of organizations including the Ploughshares Fund, The Council on Foundations, Northern California Grantmakers (founding Chair), Interaction associates, Inc., the Funders Network on Population, Reproductive Rights and Health, Center for Lobbying in the Public Interest, Grantmakers in Film and Electronic Media, Hispanics in Philanthropy, the Non Profit Policy Council of California, Women and Philanthropy, Tides Foundation, the Center for Citizen Initiatives and the National Committee for Responsive Philanthropy.
+Tom currently serves as a trustee/ director of the van Loben Sels/Rembe Rock Foundation, the Stewart R. Mott Foundation and Cow Hollow Foundation.
+For several years, Tom has been a trustee/director of City Arts and Lectures.
+He is also a member of the Independent Review Committee at the California Endowment.
+In past years, he served as a trustee or director of a variety of organizations including the ACLU of Northern California, Ploughshares Fund, The Council on Foundations, Northern California Grantmakers (founding Chair), Interaction Associates, Inc., the Funders Network on Population, Reproductive Rights and Health, Center for Lobbying in the Public Interest, Grantmakers in Film and Electronic Media, Hispanics in Philanthropy, the Non Profit Policy Council of California, Women and Philanthropy, Tides Foundation, the Center for Citizen Initiatives and the National Committee for Responsive Philanthropy.

 Tom has been active in a number of “philanthropic infrastructure” organizations such as Environmental Grantmakers Association, Grantmakers in the Arts, Bay Area Blacks in Philanthropy, Asian Americans/Pacific Islanders in Philanthropy, and the Council on Foundations Associates.
 He serves as an advisor to a fund at the San Francisco Foundation.